Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 Background

-After narrowing down my choices, I was given some suggestions as to what to build, such as an LOD generator, or a file log parser, or an FBX settings manager … and the list goes on.
-I went with the final suggestion, since I knew of the FBX file format from working with software such as Blender and Autodesk Maya.
+After narrowing down my choices, I was given some suggestions as to what to build, such as an LOD generator, or a file log parser, or an FBX settings manager, et cetera et cetera.

-Since I was more comfortable with Blender at that point in time, I decided to shift my focus to the former - I was to build an FBX exporter specifically for Blender (in the form of a Blender Add-on), with Unreal Engine 5 as the destination for an outbound FBX.
+Since I was learning more about Blender at that point in time, I decided to build an FBX exporter for Blender (in the form of a Blender Add-on), with Unreal Engine 5 as the destination for an outbound FBX.

 Unit Conversion

-One important issue that I wanted to sort out was the unit system mismatch between Blender and Unreal Engine 5.
-In order for the FBX exporter to be effective, I decided that it should convert between units in addition to exporting the actual FBX.
+One important issue that I wanted to address was the unit system mismatch between Blender and Unreal Engine 5.
+In order for the FBX exporter to be effective, it needed to convert between units in addition to exporting the actual FBX.

-I checked the Blender documentation and recalled that the default unit of measurement in Blender was one meter, assuming that the unit system setting under the Scene Properties tab is set to either “None” or “Metric”.
-I also recalled that the default unit of measurement in Unreal Engine 5 was one centimeter, assuming that Unreal’s unit system settings remain unchanged (should be metric):
+The default unit of measurement in Blender (see the Blender documentation) is one meter, assuming that the unit system setting under the Scene Properties tab is set to either “None” or “Metric”.
+Meanwhile, the default unit of measurement in Unreal Engine 5 is one centimeter, assuming that Unreal’s unit system settings remain unchanged (should be metric):

 SoftwareUnit SystemLength Unit